Ariful556/Ariful556/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=ariful556" alt="ariful556" /></a> </p>

 ## 👨🏽‍💻 What I'm working on
-Currently, I am working on BJIT Trainee Software Engineer**
+Currently, I am working on BJIT Trainee Software Engineer

 ## 🧠 What I'm currently learning
-I'm currently learning JAVA,JSP,SERVLET,SPRING BOOT,REACT.JS to improve my development skills and stay up-to-date with the latest technologies.
+I'm currently learning Java,Jsp ,Servlet,SPRING BOOT,REACT.JS to improve my development skills and stay up-to-date with the latest technologies.
 I believe that continuous learning is the key to becoming a successful Full Stack Web Developer.**

 ## 👨‍💻 All of my projects are available at
 [https://github.com/ashik255](https://github.com/ashik255)

- ##📫 How to reach me
+ ## 📫 How to reach me
  **mdarifulbd.cse@gmail.com**

 <h3 align="left">Connect with me:</h3>